 5. Journey Maintenance

 While maintaining the journey, the behavior has been established and individuals start the process of managing their behaviors to continue the avenue.
-The goals developed can influence performance in means of focusing one’s efforts and attention to a specific domain (Aghera et al., 2018).
+The goals developed can influence performance by means of focusing one’s efforts and attention on a specific domain (Aghera et al., 2018).
 While maintaining a journey towards achieving a goal, one will need great efforts and persistence (Aghera et al., 2018).
 During this phase, developing resilience is vital!
 Venegas et al. (2019) define resilience as a complex and dynamic phenomenon that occurs between the individual, environment, and socio-cultural factors.
-The ability to cope, adapt, and thrive from a challenge while experiencing influences in life will increase an individual opportunity to achieve their goal (Venegas et al., 2019).
+The ability to copy, adapt, and thrive from a challenge while experiencing influences in life will increase an individual opportunity to achieve their goal (Venegas et al., 2019).

 Unfortunately, relapse rates are high among individuals that seek to lose weight or other wellness goals such as smoking cessation or reducing alcohol consumption (Kwasnicka et al., 2016).
 Starting a new fitness and wellness journey can be overwhelming and many times individuals find themselves asking; “Why did I start?”.
 During the journey towards earning a goal, it is important to provide reminders about why the goal is a necessity.
 Keep the motivation at a high level!
 As we always say, do not stress the small things!
 Keep pushing forward!
 Remember, if one develops a SMART goal while fighting the urges of negativity, they will eventually achieve a goal.
 As with many goals, it is a timely process and takes hard work!